Joel Quenneville: Florida Panthers

 On October 27, 2021, Quenneville was summoned to a meeting the following day with NHL Commissioner Gary Bettman to discuss his role in the incident.
 Within hours of that meeting, Quenneville announced his immediate resignation as Panthers coach.
+He released a statement following his resignation "I want to express my sorrow for the pain this young man, Kyle Beach, has suffered.
+My former team - the Blackhawks -- failed Kyle and I own my share of that.
+I want to reflect on how all this happened and take the time to educate myself on ensuring hockey spaces are safe for everyone."
 According to a formal NHL statement, Bettman, the Panthers, and Quenneville mutually agreed that "it was no longer appropriate" for Quenneville to stay on.
 Bettman also announced that Quenneville will have to meet with him before he is allowed to work in the NHL again.

+On July 1, 2024, nearly three years after his abrupt resignation from the Panthers due to the Blackhawks scandal, Quenneville was reinstated by the NHL (along with Stan Bowman and Al MacIsaac) to seek future employment within the league.